sims1253/implicit-priors/README.md

-# Onine Appendix for the manuscript *Generative Bayesian Modeling with Implicit Priors*
+# Online Appendix for the manuscript *Generative Bayesian Modeling with Implicit Priors*